 A lot of it comes down to balance and practice, and once you get the hang of it, you never forget it.

-Norwegians tend to think that foreigners learn to ski is cute and will jump at the chance to share this aspect of their culture with newcomers.
+Many Norwegians will jump at the chance to share this aspect of their culture with newcomers.

 Nor do you have to worry about getting run over by more experienced skiers as you navigate the trails—Norwegians can spot a novice skier a mile away and will simply adjust their course and ski right past you.